cliffeyXvaliente/Localhost-Explorer/README.md

 ### About

-This project is made for a better UI file Manager on your localhost.
+Make localhost better again!
+Better UI file Manager for your localhost.
 Created in 2019-2020.